E-mail to Emily

 Why cultivate them?
 The blooms are spectacular and they are carefree plants in the ground or in a container.
 They will enjoy full sun and require little water.

-Prickly Pear CactusSurprisingly they are moderate growers and multiply fairly quickly.
-Propagation can be done by cuttings.
+Surprisingly they are moderate growers and multiply fairly quickly.

 Q: I have a very, very old Easter cactus that I was given last year as I was handling an estate (the executor thought it was in excess of 60 years old, and by the thickness of the base of each stem, I think he may be right!).
-It was blooming when I got it in April 2002.
+It was blooming when I got it.
 Well, this year it had two measly blooms.
 The leaves are no longer plump and strong, and it seems droopy.
 I did repot it last spring after it was done blooming into a 12-inch pot as it was quite root bound.
 It is now in a south-facing window.
 I use a water meter and only water when it is almost dry.
 I rarely fertilize it, though did fertilize it when the two buds appeared.
 Any hints on why my heirloom plant is going down hill?

 A: My biggest suggestion is to summer the cactus outdoors for the season if you can.
 In the shade, with perhaps good morning sun.
 Make sure it is in a clay pot.
 Repotting it should of had no affect on its performance.
 But the stress and strain may take time.